-GENERAL GRI SDGs Others 102 General Disclosures 4, 5, 8, 9, 12, 13, 16, 17 Vigilance Plan Highest governance body(ies) involved Board of Directors / ECSC Executive Committee supported by topic-focused committees Commitments to external frameworks UN Global Compact, The Ten Principles, Sustainable Development Goals Add. resources 1 : this symbol indicates a link to an external website Sustainability on Airbus.com실, Airbus Tax Strategy실, Innovation contributing to a more sustainable world on Airbus.com실, Earth monitoring and understanding실 (e.g. Climate change monitoring실), Example partnership for innovation: ANITI project실, Toulouse University (ANITI)실, ATAG Benefits Beyond Borders fact sheet실, ASD Fact Sheet 2022실, UN Global Compact실
+GENERAL GRI SDGs Others 102 General Disclosures 4, 5, 8, 9, 12, 13, 16, 17 Vigilance Plan Highest governance body(ies) involved Board of Directors / ECSC Executive Committee supported by topic-focused committees Commitments to external frameworks UN Global Compact, The Ten Principles, Sustainable Development Goals Add. resources it is symbol indicates a link to an external website Sustainability on Airbus.com , Airbus Tax Strategy , Innovation contributing to a more sustainable world on Airbus.com , Earth monitoring and understanding (e.g. Climate change monitoring ), Example partnership for innovation: ANITI project , Toulouse University (ANITI), ATAG Benefits Beyond Borders fact sheet , ASD Fact Sheet 2022 , UN Global Compact additional transparency and striving to better demonstrate its level of commitment and performance, as presented in the following pages.

-In line with its purpose, the progress in its sustainability journey, and the evolution of reporting frameworks, the Company has further evolved its non-financial reporting in 2022, providing additional transparency and striving to better demonstrate its level of commitment and performance, as presented in the following pages.
+In line with its purpose, the progress in its sustainability journey, and the evolution of reporting frameworks, the Company has further evolved its non-financial reporting in 2022, providing